How far back can child maintenance be backdated?

 Q: Will the Child Maintenance Service tell me when my child leaves college?

-A: No, the CMS will inform you that the case is closed due to Child Benefit no longer being claimed.
-The CMS does not have direct knowledge of your child's college attendance; it relies on the status of Child Benefit claims.
+A: No, CMS will only inform you that the case is closed when Child Benefit stops.
+CMS does not have direct access to college attendance records.

-Q: My child finished school in June, why has my CMS not stopped?
+Q: My child finished school in June—why is my CMS still being deducted?

 Conclusion: